ezeslucky/deployit/README.md

 ✅ **Real‑time Monitoring**: Monitor CPU, memory, storage, and network usage for every resource
 ✅ **Docker Management**: Easily deploy and manage Docker containers
 ✅ **CLI/API**: Manage your applications and databases using the command line or through the API
-✅ **Notifications**: Get notified when your deployments succeed or fail (via Slack, Discord, Telegram, Email, etc.)
-✅ **Multi Server**: Deploy and manage your applications remotely to external servers
-✅ **Self‑Hosted**: Self‑host Deployi on your VPS

 ---